bbadzioch/461_site/index.md

 If you need accommodations due to a physical or learning disability please contact the [UB Accessibility Resources Office](https://www.buffalo.edu/studentlife/who-we-are/departments/accessibility.html){:target="_blank"}
-to get halp with making appropriate arrangements.
+to get help with making appropriate arrangements.